MCP Data Privacy & Integrity

 | OAuth tokens | [REDACTED] | Token value replaced entirely |

-| Secret environment variables | [REDACTED] | database_password: [REDACTED] |
+| All environment variable values | [REDACTED] | database_password: [REDACTED], and base_url: [REDACTED] too — secret or not |

 | Cookie values | [REDACTED] | Set-Cookie: session=[REDACTED] |